streamnative/function-mesh-website/docs/function-mesh-worker/manage-builtin-connectors.md

 This document describes how to manage built-in Connectors with Function Mesh Worker service.

-## Built-in Connector feature in Apache Pulsar
+## Built-in connectors in Apache Pulsar

 Pulsar distribution includes a set of common connectors that have been packaged and tested with the rest of Apache Pulsar.
 These connectors import/export data into/from some of the most commonly used data systems.